OskarHulter/sln-spellbook/src/content/docs/introductions/2-intro-to-html.md

 By mastering these tags, you’ll be able to create a wide range of web pages and applications.
 Whether you’re building a simple landing page or a complex web application, these tags will be the building blocks of your code.

 ### tools

+Included in VS Code by default:[Emmet: the shortcut to tags](https://docs.emmet.io/abbreviations/syntax/)

 ### references